Huyton railway station: Services

 The station is on the Liverpool to Wigan Line and Stephenson's Liverpool to Manchester Line.
 The junction between the lines is to the east of the station.
 The station has regular services of approximately 20–30 minutes, to Liverpool, Manchester and Wigan.
-Ten trains per hour call at the station, operated by Northern Trains (TransPennine Express services between Liverpool and Newcastle/Scarborough pass through but do not stop).
+Eight trains per hour call at the station, operated by Northern Trains (TransPennine Express services between Liverpool and Newcastle/Scarborough pass through but do not stop).
 After electrification was finished in 2015, most services were operated by Class 319 EMUs under the Northern Electrics sub-brand.
 When Liverpool to Manchester services were extended to Crewe in May 2018, Class 323 units started to be introduced on this route as well as the Liverpool to Warrington Bank Quay line.
 In September 2019, brand new Class 331 units commenced operation on the semi-fast Liverpool to Blackpool service.
-The Class 319 units are to be replaced in 2021 by extra class 323s from West Midlands Trains.
+The Class 319 units are to be replaced in 2023 by extra class 323s from West Midlands Trains.